ethan0905/Starton_hackathon_2022/README.md

 - Escalidraw for project diagram
 - Figma to design and prototype the website
 - Trello to manage the project development
-- TailwindCSS and ReactJS for frontend and backend
+- TailwindCSS and ReactJS for frontend
 - Starton API for the smart contracts managements and ipfs file upload
 - IPFS for the decentralised datastorage